Xomics/FAIRDataCube_cookbook/docs/source/index.rst

 Welcome to the FAIR Data Cube cookbook!
 ===================================
+The FAIR Data Cube (FDCube) is an important infrastructure component in the Netherlands X-omics initiative to make -omics data FAIR at the source, facilitate the reuse of -omics data, and facilitate the integration of different layers of -omics data

 **Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.